oasis-open/cti-stix-elevator/docs/command-line.rst

   -v {2.0,2.1}, --version {2.0,2.1}
                The version of stix 2 to be produced.
 The default is 2.1

+ -r, --ignore-required-properties
+                        Do not provide missing required properties

 Refer to the :ref:`warning_messages` section for all stix2-elevator messages.
 Use the